anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Permanence, perseverance and persistence in spite of all obstacles, discouragements, and impossibilities: It is this, that in all things distinguishes the strong soul from the weak.
+Quote: Everyone thinks of changing the world, but no one thinks of changing himself.

-By: Thomas Carlyle
+By: Leo Tolstoy